Home / Resume / Education / Professor (No Exp)

 Teaching Focus

 "PhD in English Literature seeking a teaching-focused faculty position.
-Taught 12 courses across 3 institutions with evaluations averaging 4.6/5.0."
+Taught 12 course sections as instructor of record with evaluations averaging 4.6 of 5.0, plus curriculum development and an ACUE Certification in Effective Teaching."

 Writing strong experience bullets